qilin512/qilin.github.io/README.md

-This is borrowed from Jon Barron's public academic website: https://jonbarron.info/.
-You are welcome to clone this code for your own personal use, just please attribute the source to the original website or to this repo.
+This website is modified based on the template of Jon Barron's public academic website: https://jonbarron.info/ ([source code](https://github.com/jonbarron/website)).